khuyn110400/Product-Sales-Analysis/README.md

 **Exploratory Analysis to answer the customer questions ensuring you include**:

-Two different types of graphic showing single variables only
+Two different types of graphics showing single variables only

-At least one graphic showing two or mỏe variables
+At least one graphic showing two or more variables

 Description of your findings